anudeep-bonagiri/anudeep-bonagiri/README.md

 ---

 ### 💡 About Me
-I'm a high school senior passionate about the intersection of **Computer Science, Business, and Law**.
+I'm a college sophomore passionate about the intersection of **Computer Science, Business, and Law**.
 Whether it's building an AI model, organizing a hackathon, or digging into financial dashboards — I love tackling real-world problems.

 - 👨‍💻 CS + Finance double major incoming (with a Law minor!)
 - 🚀 Researcher at CARE AI Laboratory - Hallucinations in LLMs - University of Texas at San Antonio